InvoxiPlayGames/x360-research/README.md

 write it down and publish it somewhere, ideally a public wiki or Git repo.
 You never know who might need it in the future, when you forget or aren't around.

+An additional request is that if you found anything I've written here useful, please make whatever you make with it open source (or have plans to) - too many times in this scene has a useful piece of software been made, but decayed over the years and unable to be fixed as the source code is long gone.
+Of course, this choice is still up to you.
+Please, take the right one.

 If you want to contribute to any of these pages, feel free to send a pull request, and put your name on it.